Colorist Cullen Kelly teaches you to create a subtractive color balance tool for more pleasing color washes & looks in DaVinci Resolve.

 Warm looks don't always have to be rosy red and cozy looking.
 Take a look at a non-traditional warm color and learn how to add it to your color toolkit.

-In this MailBag episode, we discuss how to easily sync Resolve's LUT folder & the pros/cons of viewing HDR & SDR simultaneously
+A member asks how they can easily sync Resolve's LUT folder between suites.
+Plus, the pros/cons of viewing HDR & SDR simultaneously.

 Watch how to White Balance (or Color Balance) digital video images.
 You'll explore 4 different tools and learn their differences.